IronBrandon/SBModernized-Fabric/README.md

 A modpack designed specifically for Hypixel SkyBlock on modern versions.\
 Goodbye, 1.8.9, you will be missed...

-The **SBModernized** mod-pack will be developed over time to be optimized, pretty, and modifiable.
-I will include a list below of all mods and packs that are purely visual you may disable, from most potential performance impact to least (_not everyone has a good PC_).
+The **SBModernized** mod-pack has been developed over time to be optimized, pretty, and modifiable.

 <details><summary>Purely Cosmetic Mods</summary>